Pips for Breakfast: April 8, 2026 FOMC Minutes, Oil, and Risk Repricing

 What's on Deck

-Oil Prices: After the plummet in Asia, the London and New York sessions will decide if the sell-off was an overreaction or a structural shift.
+Oil prices: After the Asian-session drop, London and New York liquidity will decide whether the move was an overreaction or a larger repricing of geopolitical risk.

 Quick Pips